ariel055132/ML_DL/BinaryClassificationWithABankChurnDataset/readme.md

 12. IsActiveNumber: Whether the customer is an active member (1 = yes, 0 = no)
 13. EstimatedSalary: The estimated salary of the customer
 14. Exited: Prediction target, whether the customer has churned (1 = yes, 0 = no)

+# Submission and results
+1. 20240108_xgb_v1.csv
+   * Baseline model with XGBoost.
+   * Categorical features are encoded as one-hot encoding.